muratkilic1978/php-include-exercise/README.md

 # PHP exercise
 In this little PHP exercise, you will learn to use simple PHP commands.
-Try to see if you can accomplish this uncompleted PHP exercise.
-For further help to accomplish this exercise I've created a quick introduction to important  PHP commands that you will use in this exercise
+For further help to accomplish this exercise I've created a quick introduction to important  PHP commands that you will use in this exercise.
 1. Download this repository
 2. Open **index.php** file with your editor
 3. I've inserted PHP comments with instructions that you should try to solve